grpc/proposal/A118-tls-telemetry.md

 ## Abstract

 gRPC's authentication stack has no telemetry.
-This document details adding non-per-call metrics to the TLS authentication stack.
+This document details adding non-per-call metrics to gRPC's SSL/TLS authentication stack.

 ## Background